muhdnabil/Portfolio/wp-content/plugins/elementskit-lite/readme.txt

 ### Completely Customizable
-ElementsKit makes every part of your website fully customizable.
-You get access to a vast library of design elements for creating modern web layouts.
+ElementsKit makes every part of your website fully customizable with a vast library of design elements.
 Plus, it has extensive styling controls for widgets and modules to tailor everything to your needs.

 ### Extensive ElementsKit Templates for Elementor

 ElementsKit is a popular Elementor addon among millions of users that eliminates the need to design from scratch.
 It ships with over **791+** pre-made section blocks and **30+** ready-made templates for designing a full website.
-Whatever niche or industry, you’re working with, the ElementsKit page builder addon layout library includes a unique template design with royalty-free images.
+Whatever niche or industry, you’re working with, the ElementsKit page builder addon layout library includes unique templates designed with royalty-free images.

 ### Modular based and Lightweight